Search products

 A short step-by-step guide for beginners who want a calm start instead of a jargon-heavy one.

-A practical page built around wasted clicks, vague searches, and category mismatch.
+A practical page built around wasted clicks, vague browsing goals, and category mismatch.

 A sharper comparison for visitors who keep hesitating between the narrow route and the broader CNFans page.